TheOdinProject/curriculum/JS101/first-steps-project.md

 let number = prompt('what is your favorite number?') console.log(number)
 ```
 Pretty easy right?
 Good.
-Gonna need that for this assignment.
-Note: since we're using `prompt()` for this assignment, you'll need to run your code in a browser rather than on the command line.
+Gonna need that for this assignment... if you're still confused check out [this article.](http://javascript.info/alert-prompt-confirm) Note: since we're using `prompt()` for this assignment, you'll need to run your code in a browser rather than on the command line.
+(LINK TO 'Running Javascript' Lesson Here!!!)

 Write a script that figures out a student's score on a test:
 1. Prompt the user for the number of points possible on the test and store it in a variable.